The Digital Omnibus changes the EU AI Act. But not in the way you think.

 Three things, briefly.

 Pause nothing.
-The obligation has applied since February 2025, and from 2 August 2026 supervision will be running.
+The obligation has applied since February 2025, and since 2 August 2026 supervision has been running.
 Whoever starts now is ready before the first questions arrive.
+Our AI literacy training under the AI Act is built for that, with an exam and a certificate for each member of staff.
+The price per person is stated openly.
+We calculated separately what training delivers.

 Documentation becomes the core.
 Every measure you take must be traceable: who was trained, on what, when, with what result.
 Evidence is the product of your effort.